datacommonsorg/import/README.md

 ### Contributing Changes

-In https://github.com/datacommonsorg/import, click on "Fork" button to fork the repo.
+From the [repo page](https://github.com/datacommonsorg/import), click on "Fork" button to fork the repo.

 Clone your forked repo to your desktop.